AdobeDocs/experience-manager-65.en/help/sites-developing/sap-commerce-cloud.md

 There must be a 1:1 map between product variations and product data nodes.

 Product references must also have a node for each variation presented - but there is no requirement to present all variations.
-For instance, if a product has S, M, L variations, the product data might be.
+For instance, if a product has S, M, L variations, the product data might be:

 ```shell
 etc